Bisnode/kubectl-tbac/README.md

 kubectl tbac delete secret my-secret
 ```

-*All commands accepts an --[h]elp flag for more information and examples.*
+*All commands accepts a --[h]elp flag for more information and examples.*